dickinson0718/f23-classmaterial/README.md

 ### Course Schedule

 This table outlines the entire course schedule.
 Lecture videos cover the topics and are beneficial to your understanding of the material.
-<---Minilab links will be added prior to the start of class.---> The dates in this
+<--Minilab links will be added prior to the start of class.--> The dates in this
 schedule are tentative and subject to change.

 | Week    | Date          | Topics                                                                                                                      | Special Notes                                                                                                            | activities                                                                                                                                                                                           |